Boli-Academy/fullstack-curriculum/lessons/algorithms.md

 1. Pick one data structure a week, say watch video 3 for stacks and queues
 1. Then go through her problem solution explanation videos on stacks and queues, e.g. videos 1 and 2
-1. Go to one of the algorithm practice platforms to practice problems for the given data structure (e.g. leetcode, hackerrank, codewars, algoexpert if FSA give you guys free membership)
+1. Go to one of the algorithm practice platforms to practice problems for the given data structure, e.g. leetcode, hackerrank, codewars, algoexpert if FSA give you guys free membership. [what are the steps to solve a problem?](#steps-to-solve-a-problem)
 1. Rinse repeat go through all other videos on the data structures playlist
 1. Then go through the algorithms playlist the same way